owncloud/ocis/docs/getting-started.md

 ### Docker

-Docker images for ocis-reva are hosted on https://hub.docker.com/r/owncloud/ocis-ocs.
+Docker images for ocis-ocs are hosted on https://hub.docker.com/r/owncloud/ocis-ocs.

 The `latest` tag always reflects the current master branch.